brainupdaters/drlm/doc/drlm-release-notes.rst

   * Use bash socket implementation instead of netcat (issue #15)

-  * runbackup workflow enhacement with sparse raw images with quemu-img reducing backup time and improving management (issue #16)
+  * runbackup workflow enhacement with sparse raw images with qemu-img reducing backup time and improving management (issue #16)

   * Added support for parallel backups on DRLM (issue #22)